-Next week, I’ll be switching gears away from strength training to discuss a different (but equally important) component of hiking fitness.
+In the next blog, I’ll be switching gears away from strength training to discuss a different (but equally important) component of hiking fitness.
 If you want to move, feel, and adventure better you’ll definitely want to check it out!

 Adventure awaits, be ready for it!

 Kristen, CPT and creator of the HIKE-ABILITY Training Program

 Disclaimer: All information, content, and material (including associated text, videos, and links) on this website is provided in good faith and is for informational and educational purposes only.
 It is not intended to serve as a substitute for the consultation, diagnosis, and/or medical treatment of a qualified physician or healthcare provider.
 All exercise has inherent risks.
 Before beginning any type of exercise, please consult your health care provider.